abhx7/Aerodynamic-Shape-Optimisation/README.md

 ```

 Then connect this points appropriately using straight lines or curve lines like BSpline or Bezier curves to create the surface of the bodies as well as the boundary domain.
-A line can be deinfed like this.
+A line can be defined like this.
 ```
 ramp1 = Line:new{p0=pnts.i1,p1=pnts.r1}
 ```